 Tx and Tx Isolation

 Submit local changes to the database server.
-See Submitting and reverting changes.
+See Submitting changes to a database.

 Roll back the current transaction.
-See also, Tx.
+See also, Tx and Tx Isolation.

 Dump Data | To File

 Use this command to save the table data in a file.
 In the dialog that opens, specify the location and name of the file.